Biology (BIO)

 BIO-2280 Evolution (3 Credits)

 Why can't whales breath underwater?
 Well, they evolved from land mammals, which (unlike fish) must get their oxygen from air.
-The fact that whale bodies look a bit like a fish has to do with natural selection ffor the same environmental conditions.
+The fact that whale bodies look a bit like a fish has to do with natural selection for the same environmental conditions.
 This course will serve as an introduction to the principles of evolution, whether through natural selection or other mechanisms that relate to random chance, such as genetic drift.
-We will examine the basic variation needed for evolution and how it is generateed through mutations.
+We will examine the basic variation needed for evolution and how it is generated through mutations.
 Then we will use real-world examples to examine the complexities of this topic.

 Typically offered: As Needed